mavryk-network/mavryk-protocol/docs/atlas/sapling.rst

 The reference implementation of Sapling,
-`librustzcash <https://github.com/zcash/librustzcash>`_, has been integrated in the Mavkit codebase, and Sapling features were made available for production use with the Edo protocol amendment in early 2021.
+`librustzcash <https://github.com/zcash/librustzcash>`_, has been integrated in the Octez codebase, and Sapling features were made available for production use with the Edo protocol amendment in early 2021.

-Librustzcash and the Mavkit integration implement the protocol described in this `specification
+Librustzcash and the Octez integration implement the protocol described in this `specification
 <https://github.com/zcash/zips/blob/2e26bb072dfd5f842fe9e779bdec8cabeb4fa9bf/protocol/protocol.pdf>`_, version 2020.1.0.